 Read on, as we take a look at these key considerations when it comes to incorporating aluminium cladding and composite panels into your architectural projects…

-When it comes to cost-effective solutions, you might be surprised how favorably aluminium composite panels stacks up against other solutions.
+When it comes to cost-effective solutions, you might be surprised at how favourably aluminium composite panels stack up against other solutions.
 It is actually one of the more budget friendly cladding material in the current construction market.
 They are also very durable and low on maintenance and this saves on future costs too.
-Speak to our sales team at Pro Aluminium & Glass to get a quote on your next project.
+Speak to our sales team at Pro Aluminium to get a quote on your next project.

 Strength & Durability

 A big advantage of aluminium cladding solutions is that their construction system ensures they are highly durable.
 They are pre-treated and coated so they don’t rust and have a very high threshold against environmental stresses

 In the case of alloys, when the aluminium is combined with elements such as silicon, magnesium, and zinc, it often becomes stronger and more durable.
 The complementary elements increase the strength-to-weight ratio of the aluminium while increasing its resistance to corrosion and its UV-shielding capacity.